 So, I think I have narrowed down an understanding of my location.
 I am either in the Shoshoni nation of Oregon or the Sioux nation of Oregon.
 I will have to do some more Google research later to answer that question later.
 Right now, I need to concentrate on my gait lest I trip and fall.

 Continuing my walk, I noted that there seem to be quite a variety of people occupying this foreign land.
-People of different ethnicities, different dress styles and choices for personal conveyance.
+People of different ethnicities, different dress styles, and choices for personal conveyance.
 Suddenly, a young man in a wheelchair propelled himself past me on the concrete sidewalk.
 Fortunately, someone had conveniently constructed ramps at the corners of the intersection.
 The roadside curbs yielded to these ramps.
 The curbs would not impede this racer from reaching his intended destination nor his destiny.
 Continuing on, I saw a military veteran (the logo on his cap and his swagger gave him away).
 When this Vet was about thirty feet away he turned, looked at me, saluted me and then quickly disappeared into a nearby restaurant.
 I get that sometimes.
 Folks who do not know me sometimes assume I’m a Vet because of my handicap.
 I registered for the draft when I turned eighteen.
 I was informed at the time that I was to be classified 4F.
 The military was not drafting men with disabilities at that time.
 Too bad.
 Disabled people know how to kick ass too!

-As I finished the loop and approached my temporary abode I encountered a lady who’s appearance reminded me of my Kenyan friends.
+As I finished the loop and approached my temporary abode I encountered a lady whose appearance reminded me of my Kenyan friends.
 She was exiting a car in the parking lot.
-She seemed a quite startled when I smiled, locked eyes with her and said, “Hi!”
+She seemed quite startled when I smiled, locked eyes with her and said, “Hi!”
 Maybe the sight of such a handsome man greeting her in a public parking lot was not a normal occurrence for her.
 She quickly overcame her initial shock.
 She smiled back and nodded at me and continued on into the reception center.

 I had wondered if I might bump into some Shoshoni or Sioux people on my walk.
 It would be interesting to chat with them about their nation of Oregon.
 They certainly must be such loving, hospitable and generous people to share their land with such a variety of people.
 Alas, I did not encounter any of them on this walk.
 Maybe tomorrow . . . wait . . . maybe not.
 Tomorrow we are hoping to visit another nation, California.
 I wonder what “California” means.
 I hope their tribes have been as loving, hospitable and generous as the Shoshoni and Sioux have been here in this nation of Oregon.
-Siri, can we I get to California from here?
+Hey Siri, can I get to California from here?

 January 31, 2017